-Data collection for the definitive study will occur over a five-year period.
-Individual participants will undergo a comprehensive assessment annually for four consecutive years as they progress through increasingly demanding training (i.e. Y4, Y5, Y6, Internship).
-Participants will also be contacted halfway between annual visits to complete a brief online survey to maintain engagement with the study, minimise attrition, and to obtain additional data on key areas of interest.
+Data collection for the definitive study will occur over a 5-year period.
+Individual participants will undergo a comprehensive assessment annually for 4 consecutive years as they progress through increasingly demanding training (ie, Y4, Y5, Y6, internship).
+Participants will also be contacted halfway between annual visits to complete a brief online survey to maintain engagement with the study, minimise attrition and obtain additional data on key areas of interest.